-Trade show exhibits are commonly built on a foundation of portable display pieces like banner stands, pop-up units, inflatable elements like towers, and accessories to support multimedia and interactive technology, merchandising, and other specific needs.
-These pieces are engineered for an ideal balance between weight and durability, and they’re designed for fast and easy installation and packing, so that one or two people can handle set-up and tear-down quickly, and without tools.
+Trade Show Displays Designs are commonly built on a foundation of portable display pieces.
+These pieces include banner stands, pop-up units, inflatable elements like towers, and accessories.
+All of which to support multimedia and interactive technology, and merchandising, and other specific needs.
+These pieces are engineered for an ideal balance between weight and durability, and they’re designed for fast and easy installation.
+This makes it so one or two people can handle set-up and tear-down quickly, and without tools.
 Most portable display pieces pack into a container that can be checked as luggage on a plane or loaded into a passenger car, so your shipping costs are minimal and you won’t need to pay for drayage of I&D at all.

 Don’t Talk Over Yourself

-It’s a big temptation – one that many trade show display booths suffer from – to include too much text, too many words, in your display.
-In one sense, it seems logical to include as much information as possible in your booth, but in practice, this is the visual equivalent of a room full of small, yappy dogs; it’s unpleasant and makes people want to leave.
+A big temptation that many trade show display booths suffer from is to include too much text in their display.
+It seems logical to include as much information as possible in your booth, but in practice, it’s much too overwhelming.
+It’s unpleasant and makes people want to leave.
 When it comes to marketing, people respond better to images than to words.
 Start with a large, eye-catching graphic, and add as few words as possible.
-Include one short central message and no more than three benefits: Best of all if those benefits can be distilled to a word or two each.
+Include one short central message and no more than three benefits.
 Simplicity is elegance in visual design.

 Less Is More

 The idea of clean, simple design also serves well when it comes to merchandising and displaying demo products in your booth.
 Prioritize what goes into your trade show display booth.
 Start with the things that attract people most strongly: Things that are innovative, unusual, shiny, or moving.
 Plan spaces for those things first.
 If your products are not, themselves, visually impressive, you can draw attention to them with lighting or by using unexpected colors or textures to showcase them.